 This year the program will include two face-to-face meetings and two webinars.
 The kick off meeting, titled Policy, Research and Innovation in Early Learning took place in Denver, Colo.
 May 15-16, 2014.
 Meeting highlights included Dr. Deb Leong’s presentation of research the science of brain development.
 Leong, director of Tools of the Mind, presented an in-depth look at self-regulation / executive function (SR/EF) and the link between those skills and later school achievement.

 Another meeting highlight was the final presentation and discussion during which Fellows learned about a two-generation approach to early learning.
 A two-generation strategy focuses on creating opportunities for and addressing the needs of both vulnerable parents and children together.
 The session included an overview of a two-generation framework by Jennifer Stedron, senior program manager of Ascend at the Aspen Institute, and two dynamic presenters, Mary Anne Snyder and Elaine Zimmerman.
 Snyder, director of the Colorado Office of Early Childhood, and Zimmerman, executive director of the Connecticut Commission on Children, highlighted their state’s strategy for implementing a two-generation policy and the implications for families.
 Legislators and legislative staff also visited Educare of Denver at the Clayton Early Learning campus to see first-hand how teachers translate research and evaluation into positive and stimulating early learning environments and discuss the legislative role in developing high-quality learning opportunities for young, at-risk children.
-Learn more about these and other sessions and activities from the kick off meeting by clicking HERE.
+Learn more about these and other sessions and activities from the kick off meeting.

 A Social Impact Bond (SIBs), otherwise known as Pay for Success (PFS) financing, provides an innovative financing mechanism that is gaining in popularity across the U.S. In tight budget times, policymakers are interested in exploring options to pay for critical social and education services.
 SIBs/PFS are proving to be a viable option for financing certain types of programs such as high quality preschool, evidence-based home visitation services, or recidivism programs.